The Vermont Statutes Online

 (b) Annually, on or before the due date for filing the Vermont income tax return, without extension, each homestead owner shall, on a form prescribed by the Commissioner, which shall be verified under the pains and penalties of perjury, declare his or her homestead, if any, as of, or expected to be as of, April 1 of the year in which the declaration is made.

 (c) In the event that an unsigned but otherwise completed homestead declaration is filed with the declarant’s signed State income tax return, the Commissioner may treat such declaration as signed by the declarant.

 (d) The Commissioner shall provide a list of homesteads in each town to the town listers by May 15.
-The listers shall notify the Commissioner by June 1 of any residences on the Commissioner's list which do not qualify as homesteads.
+The listers shall notify the Commissioner by June 1 of any residences on the Commissioner’s list that do not qualify as homesteads.
 The listers shall separately identify homesteads in the grand list.

 (e) The Commissioner shall adopt rules governing the eligibility requirements for declaring a homestead.